 The Kennel Club

 The good news?
-There’s a brilliant and growing range of dog-friendly Easter eggs, treats and toys that means Mabel doesn’t have to just sit there watching me eat Mini Eggs while she gets nothing.
-From carob eggs wrapped in proper Easter foil to Easter bunny-shaped treats and enrichment toys, there’s genuinely no reason your dog needs to miss out and no reason for you to feel guilty enjoying yours while they look on.
+There’s a brilliant and growing range of Easter eggs for dogs.
+Along with treats, toys and puzzles, that means Mabel doesn’t have to just sit there watching me eat Mini Eggs while she gets nothing.
+From carob dog friendly Easter eggs wrapped in proper Easter foil to Easter bunny-shaped treats and enrichment toys, there’s genuinely no reason your dog needs to miss out and no reason for you to feel guilty enjoying yours while they look on.

 How many UK dog owners buy their dogs something for Easter?